Please Understand

 and help release me from this herd.

-Marco Katz Montiel, erstwhile salsa trombonist, (ell@/l@/su) composes poetry and prose in Spanish, English, and musical notes.
-Marco went to college late, and then alienated one university by publishing about blatant bigotry on campus and got kicked to the curb by two others for his involvement in campus union organizing.
-Still, he managed to graduate and to even publish a monograph on Music and Literature in the Americas with Palgrave Macmillan.
-His essays, poems, and stories have appeared in Ploughshares, Jerry Jazz Music, English Studies in Latin America, Copihue Poetry, Camino Real, WestWard Quarterly, Lowestoft Chronicle, and in the anthologies Cartas de desamor y otras adicciones (Univ.
-Alcalá), There’s No Place (Renaissance Press), and Volume IV of the Capital City Press Anthology.
+Marco Katz Montiel composes poetry and prose in Spanish, English, and musical notes.
+He went to college late, and then alienated one university by publishing about bigotry on campus and got kicked to the curb by two others for his union activities.
+Still, Marco managed to graduate and even publish a book on music and literature with Palgrave.
+His essays, poems, and stories appear in Ploughshares, Jerry Jazz Music, English Studies in Latin America, Copihue Poetry, Camino Real, WestWard Quarterly, Lowestoft Chronicle, Dissident Voice, and in the anthologies Cartas de desamor y otras adicciones, There’s No Place, and the Capital City Press Anthology.
 Read other articles by Marco Katz, or visit Marco Katz's website.